wintwah243/Mapito/README.md

 Beginner developers who want to strengthen their skills.

-Anyone preparing for technical interviews or switching into tech careers.
+Anyone preparing for switching into tech careers.

 ## What makes it unique or different
 Mapito stands out by integrating AI-generated roadmaps with a complete set of interactive tools, all in one place:

-An in-browser code compiler for hands-on practice.
+An in-browser code compiler for hands-on practice with problems.

-AI-powered features like note summarization and realistic mock interviews.
+AI-powered features like note summarization for developer documentations.

-Extra tools like typing tests and documentation resources.
+Extra tools like typing tests and coding mini games.

 ---